MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-getting-started/includes/2-customer-narrative.md

 *Figure 2: The website and application that started the retail innovation efforts.*

-The retail innovation team reports to the company's chief technology officer (CTO), who was the CEO of the acquired e-commerce startup.
+The retail innovation team reports to the company's Chief Technology Officer (CTO), who was the CEO of the acquired e-commerce startup.
 Those technology solutions are the main hub for interactions with customers.
 Those solutions affect 60 percent of global revenue and produce 30 percent of annual gross sales.
 Examples of those innovations include:

 - **Boundless commerce:** Originally a simple e-commerce solution, this custom-built platform now provides online and offline experiences for customers.
 Customers can make purchases from the platform.
 The mobile app gathers information from customers' viewing history to customize the retail experience with in-store ads, shopping lists, and other interactions.
 - **Analytics, AI, and robotics innovation:** The team is experimenting with drone delivery, autonomous warehousing, and other AI-led approaches to reduce costs, scale through automation, and improve customer experiences.
 These experiments are built on big data, analytics, and AI solutions.